Are Long-term Temporary Workers Eligible for Permanent Status and Gratuity?

 skjohri1

-Actually, temporary employees are identified as such if they are engaged on a work of purely temporary nature.
-Work of a purely temporary nature does not spreadover for years.
-Please also refer Standing Orders of your organisation, if having them, in this regard.
+Workmen who have completed a period of 240 days in a calendar year are entitled to all the benefits under different statutes.
+It is a misconception that those who have completed 240 days of work are temporary employees.
+Actually, temporary employees are identified as such if they are engaged in work of a purely temporary nature.
+Work of a purely temporary nature does not spread over for years.
+Please also refer to the Standing Orders of your organization, if you have them, in this regard.

-I am sure, this clarifies the position.
+I am sure this clarifies the position.

 9871103011

-I agree with the posting of Sh S.K.Johri mentioing that temporary employees are identified since they are engaged on a work of purely temporary nature & work of a purely temporary nature does not spreadover for years.The workman has been defined under Schedule I (Model Standing Orders) of the Industrial Employment (Standing Orders) Act,1946.The definition of temporary workman under the Act goes as under :-
+I agree with the posting of Sh S.K.
+Johri mentioning that temporary employees are identified since they are engaged in work of a purely temporary nature, and such work does not spread over for years.
+The workman has been defined under Schedule I (Model Standing Orders) of the Industrial Employment (Standing Orders) Act, 1946.
+The definition of a temporary workman under the Act is as follows:

-A “temporary Workman” shall mean one who has been appointed for work of a temporary nature or which (work) terminates at the conclusion of specified contract time or who is temporarily employed as an additional employee in connection with a temporary increase in work of a permanent nature or for other reasons.
+A “temporary Workman” shall mean one who has been appointed for work of a temporary nature or which (work) terminates at the conclusion of a specified contract time or who is temporarily employed as an additional employee in connection with a temporary increase in work of a permanent nature or for other reasons.

 BS Kalsi